How much of the past matters? Using dynamic survival models for the monitoring of potassium in heart failure patients using electronic health records: Application

 \subsubsection{Joint Model}

-To model the survival and the potassium process jointly, the joint model has been fitted with the package \texttt{JMBayes2}.
-For the longitudinal part of the linear mixed effect model, the same specification reported in Section 3.4 was used.
+To model the survival and the potassium process jointly, the joint model has been fitted with the package \texttt{JMBayes2} \cite{JMbayes2}.
+For the longitudinal part of the linear mixed effect model, the same specification of the mixed-landmark model was used, with the exception that four degrees of freedom were used for the splines.
+Due to the computational complexity of the joint model, it was not possible to consider a higher number of degrees of freedom.
 The results of the longitudinal and the survival parts of the model are reported in Table \ref{table6} and Table \ref{table7} respectively.
-As it can be seen, the results are quite similar to the once obtained with the mixed landmark model of the previous sections.
-Here, the current mean potassium trajectory does not seem to be associated with the survival process (Fig. \ref{fig6}).
+As can be seen, the association between potassium and the risk of death is quite similar to the ones obtained with the mixed landmark model of the previous section (Fig. \ref{fig5}).